Rainbow Bridge National Monument

 Rising up at the mouth of Bridge Canyon, in a cove on Lake Powell, you can reach the bridge by personal boats and watercraft, or boat cruises offered daily from Halls Crossing or Bullfrog Marinas north of Glen Canyon National Recreation Area or Wahweap Marina near the Arizona border.
 On your cruise, you'll navigate among miles of Lake Powell's curiously sculpted slickrock shores, high up in Glen Canyon.
 There is no question as to the erosive power of water.
 Yet water sometimes carves with whimsy and precision.
 In this way, Rainbow Bridge is more than a symbol of life in the desert — it is the desert come alive.

-At full pool, nearly 50 feet of water fills in below Rainbow Bridge, giving dictionary meaning to the monument.
-(Arches have no active waterflow while bridges span a watercourse.)
+At full pool, nearly 50 feet of water fill in below Rainbow Bridge, giving dictionary meaning to the monument, which may be erroneously referred to as Rainbow Arch.
+(Arches have no active water flow while bridges span a watercourse.)
 Check current Lake Powell water levels here.

 Due to its remote location on Lake Powell, visiting Rainbow Bridge requires more planning than most Utah national monuments.
 Before the reservoir, it took a multiday hike (still on option with a permit from the Navajo Nation.).
 Now, visitors can book a tour or rent a motorized watercraft to the trailhead.
 There is primitive camping and developed campgrounds in Glen Canyon National Recreation Area, but not within the boundaries of Rainbow Bridge.